EU Commission backs 10 countries' transaction tax plan

 "This tax can raise billions of euros of much-needed revenue for member states in these difficult times.
 This is about fairness: we need to ensure the costs of the crisis are shared by the financial sector instead of shouldered by ordinary citizens," he said.

-But the Association for Financial Markets in Europe, which groups the biggest financial institutions, criticized the idea.
+But the Association for Financial Markets in Europe, which groups the biggest financial institutions, criticised the idea.

 "FTT is regrettable and likely to serve as another brake on economic growth.
 In light of the negative impact that a financial transaction tax would have on jobs and growth in Europe, it is disappointing that the proposal is still being considered," AFME said in a statement.

-"Independent economic analysis demonstrates that financial transaction taxes are bad for growth and bad for jobs, as recognized by the European Commission's own impact assessment," the association said.
+"Independent economic analysis demonstrates that financial transaction taxes are bad for growth and bad for jobs, as recognised by the European Commission's own impact assessment," the association said.

 "The impact of the tax on the real economy - especially manufacturers and exporters - could be severe, as many financial transactions are made on behalf of business that would bear the extra cost.
 Given the negative impact on growth, it could even reduce overall tax revenues in net terms," it said.